500 PLUS FACTORY-DIRECT STORAGE SHEDS AND BARNS READY FOR IMMEDIATE DELIVERY 60 MONTHS, 0% INTEREST FINANCING AVAILABLE

 Moving the Shed Safely

 For short moves within the same property, rolling or sliding the shed is often the most practical approach.
-Pipes or heavy duty rollers placed under the shed allow it to move gradually.
+Pipes or heavy-duty rollers placed under the shed allow it to move gradually.
 Move slowly and evenly, repositioning rollers as needed.
 Keep the shed level to avoid twisting the frame.
 Having multiple helpers ensures balanced movement and control.
 Avoid dragging the shed directly on the ground, as this can damage the base.
-Short distance moves work best on flat terrain and with sheds that are structurally sound.
+Short-distance moves work best on flat terrain and with sheds that are structurally sound.

 Transporting a Metal Shed to a New Property